hellcastter/esp32-move-detect/README.md

 In you terminal you will find IP address of your board.
 Open it in your browser.
 If you see only black screen, try to change settings in *components/Camera.config.h*.

-There are 6 urls you can go:
+There are 7 urls you can go:

+- / - just video from the camera.

 - /simple - simple detection of movements
 - /simpleBox - simple detection of movements.
 Also draws a box around the detected object.